 This month, we dive into ways to advance your content operations and build on the foundations.
 These will enable your team to get things done and scale up.

-Yes, there are plenty of tactics that anyone can use to start a content strategy practice and move it forward.
+Yes, there are plenty of tactics that a nonprofit association can use to start a content strategy practice and move it forward.
 But tactics are not enough to become an organization with Advanced content strategy.
 Organizations at the Advanced level of maturity fully incorporate the strategic approach into their everyday work across all divisions, roles, and workflows.
 That requires thinking of content strategy as more than a series of tactics.

 The tactics make it possible to get things done.
 Operationalizing the content strategy means getting the people, processes, and technology aligned to consistently publish and govern information.

 People need to have the right skills to produce effective content.
 Very few people who are responsible for creating content that ends up on websites and in products were trained to do this.
 Some learn on their own, but most are not even aware that there are guidelines or best practices they could follow.

 Organizations can start by including responsibilities and accountabilities for content in the org chart and in job descriptions.
 Someone needs to be in charge of the content strategy across all departments.
 Others need to have the skills to implement the strategy, whether through training or coming to the job with competence.

 With the right content personnel in place, processes need to be put in place that establish and enforce a content lifecycle.
 All content needs to have a standard lifecycle of create, publish, measure.
 The processes within that lifecycle depends on the size of an organization, its goals, its people, and its budget.
 Some things to ask when establishing content processes:

 Remember, this is not just web or marketing content.
 If your organization publishes books, journals, or magazines, these processes already exist.
 Borrow from those departments to set standards and policies for your department.
 Think more broadly too.
 To effectively execute a content strategy, coordination of all content types is essential.
 You will need many layers of processes that all work together.